 - 4 cups Chinese cabbage (Nappa Cabbage), finely shredded (Note 2)

-- Combine the Vinaigrette ingredients in a jar and shake.
+Combine the Dressing ingredients in a jar and shake.
 Set aside for 10 minutes or so for the flavours to meld.

-- Place the Salad ingredients together in a large bowl.
+Place the Salad ingredients together in a large bowl along with half the crunchy noodles.
 Drizzle over dressing then toss.
 (Note 4)